olegchir/quip-to-adoc/README.md

 # Summary

-A converter between Quip topics and AsciiDoc files for the podcast "[Razbor Poletov](https://razborpoletov.com/)."
+A converter between Quip topics and AsciiDoc files for "[Razbor Poletov](https://razborpoletov.com/)."

 # How to install and run it